 AI as a whole raises a lot of questions.
-Therefore, in Switzerland, different institutions are conducting studies to answer questions regarding topics such as ethics and the risks and opportunities of AI innovation.1
+Therefore, in Switzerland, different institutions are conducting studies to answer questions regarding topics such as ethics and the risks and opportunities of AI innovation.

-In addition, the Swiss federal government has funded research programmes on the effective and appropriate use of big data, and incorporated a federal working group specialised in AI.2 On behalf of the Federal Council, this working group examined the challenges of AI and need for action.
-Although there is still room for improvement in a number of areas, the report (published in December 2019) shows that Switzerland is well positioned for the application and challenges of AI.3 The legal framework in Switzerland is generally sufficient to meet the new challenges posed by AI and there is currently no need for fundamental adjustments.4 Nevertheless, applications for AI that challenge the legal system in certain areas are emerging.5 In this light, the Federal Council has developed strategic guidelines regarding AI for the federal administration, which were published in November 2020.6 The Federal Council has also committed to the Digital Switzerland Strategy as well as the Digital Foreign Policy Strategy 2021-2024.
-Within the Digital Switzerland Strategy, specific goals regarding data, digital contents and AI have been set, such as, e.g., optimising framework conditions for a transparent and responsible use of artificial intelligence.7
+In addition, the Swiss federal government has funded research programmes on the effective and appropriate use of big data, and has incorporated a new federal working group specialised in AI.
+On behalf of the Federal Council, this working group examined the challenges of AI and need for action.
+Although, there is still room for improvement in a number of areas, the report (published in December 2019) shows that Switzerland is well-positioned for the application and challenges of AI.
+The legal framework in Switzerland is generally sufficient to meet the new challenges posed by AI and there is currently no need for fundamental adjustments.
+Nevertheless, applications for AI that challenge the legal system in certain areas are emerging.
+Strategic guidelines for the Federal Council are to be derived from the report by spring 2020.

-Switzerland is known for having the highest number of AI companies per capita in Europe.8 However, according to the latest AI research, the majority of companies are not yet prepared for implementing AI into their businesses, nor do they know how to maximise the use of AI.9 Still, there are a good number of leading tech/telecom companies headquartered in Switzerland that are implementing and developing their own AI.
-For example, a leading Swiss telecom company is using chatbots in its customer support service, and is offering support for other businesses to implement the use of AI, in order to maximise income and respond to market demand.10 Moreover, many companies already use intelligent wearables in order to help facilitate their employees' work and improve their results.
+According to the latest AI research, the majority of companies are not yet prepared for implementing AI into their businesses, nor do they know how to maximise the use of AI.
+However, there are some leading tech/telecom companies headquartered in Switzerland that have already started implementing and developing their own AI.
+For example, a leading Swiss telecom company is using chatbots in its customer support service, and is offering support for other businesses to implement the use of AI, in order to maximise income and respond to market demand.
+Moreover, many companies already use intelligent wearables in order to help facilitate their employees' work and improve their results.

-Hence, from a pragmatic point of view, the use of AI is trending, whereas from a regulatory perspective, there are still questions left unanswered.
+Hence, from a pragmatic point of view, the use of AI is trending; whereas from a regulatory perspective, there are still questions left unanswered.
 When dealing with new and innovative digital technologies, Switzerland follows the following principles:

-• Bottom-up approach: Switzerland wants to provide an optimal, innovation-friendly environment for the development of new technologies, while leaving the choice of specific technologies to individual actors.

-- Application perspective: When assessing new technologies, the focus is on application and its effects.
+- Bottom up-approach: Switzerland wants to provide an optimal, innovation-friendly environment for the development of new technologies, while leaving the choice of specific technologies to individual actors. - Application perspective: When assessing new technologies, the focus is on application and its effects.
 Regulation with regard to AI should not be based on the technology itself; it only starts where there are gaps or risks to the fundamental rights of the data subjects. - Technology neutrality: Switzerland pursues a technology-neutral legislative and regulatory approach.
 Rules should be as competition-neutral as possible.
-The legal framework should not be geared to individual technologies, but should treat comparable activities and risk whenever possible equally. - Market failure: If there is no market failure and the use of AI lies within the framework of private sector activities, regulation should generally be avoided. - Legal admissibility: The use of AI per se does not justify any need for government action or regulation.
-The regulatory question only arises when AI affects fundamental rights or causes market failures. - Special attention to fundamental rights: If fundamental rights are affected by AI or if the current legal system proved inadequate, there is a need for regulatory action. - Necessary legal basis for government action: The state (administration) and judiciary may in principle use AI as a tool, even if this concerns the legal position of persons, provided that the necessary legal basis exists.11
+The legal framework should not be geared to individual technologies, but should treat comparable activities and risk - whenever possible - equally.

+- Market failure: If there is no market failure and the use of AI lies within the framework of private sector activities, regulation should generally be avoided. - Legal admissibility: The use of AI per se does not justify any need for government action or regulation.
+The regulatory question only arises when AI affects fundamental rights or causes market failures. - Special attention to fundamental rights: If fundamental rights are affected by AI or if the current legal system proved inadequate, there is a need for regulatory action. - Necessary legal basis for government action: The state (administration) and judiciary may in principle use AI as a tool, even if this concerns the legal position of persons, provided that the necessary legal basis exists.